tareqas/psym/README.md

 html($var, [
-    'nestedLevel' => -1, # or 'level' - how deep it should go to instantiate doctrine proxy object 'collectionSize' => 1, # or 'size' - cut the Doctrine association collection to this specific size 'maxString' => -1 # # cut the overlong string to this specific size ])
+    'nestedLevel' => -1, # or 'level' - how deep it should go to instantiate doctrine proxy object 'collectionSize' => 1, # or 'size' - cut the Doctrine association collection to this specific size 'maxString' => -1 # cut the overlong string to this specific size ])
-# -1 implies that there is no limit.
+# -1 implies no limit.
 ```

 ### table()